contiamo/react-connect-context/README.md

 Instead of repeatedly writing "context containers" that pass context objects to container components through props that _further_ pass state to presentational components through props, this tiny function allows us to give any component easy access to a created context through props, allowing for more idiomatic, predictable code.

-If a component has a prop that collides with a context-passed-through prop, the component's prop has precedence.
-Simple.

 [Try it out!](https://codesandbox.io/s/p9rv0rp59m)

 ## Getting Started